ratan-lab/sumo/README.rst

       -tol TOL              if objective cost function value fluctuation (|Δℒ|) is smaller than this value, stop iterations before reaching max_iter (default of 1e-05)
-      -calc_cost CALC_COST  number of steps between every calculation of objective cost function (default of 20)
+      -subsample SUBSAMPLE  fraction of samples randomly removed from each run, cannot be greater then 0.5 (default of 0.05) -calc_cost CALC_COST  number of steps between every calculation of objective cost function (default of 20)
       -logfile LOGFILE      path to save log file (by default printed to stdout)